 Look for signs of a personality disorder emerging in an affected child.
 Be seriously concerned if and when signs and the obvious physical affectations of C-PTSD form.

-Whether a child is two years old or twenty-two when they finally figure out that their parent is abusing them with helicopter overparenting or neglecting them by underparenting, skills like teaching them how to be honest, show empathy, or control their own behaviors, children of narcissistic parents have a general sense something is wrong with the situational dynamics that go on at home.
+Whether a child is two years old or twenty-two when they finally figure out that their parent is abusing them with helicopter overparenting or neglecting them by underparenting, skills like teaching them how to be honest, show empathy or control their own behaviors, children of narcissistic parents have a general sense something is wrong with the situational dynamics that go on at home.

 Healthy mother-daughter bonding seldom leaves room for jealousy, obsession, or competition.
 Yet, a Malignant Narcissist will ultimately grow to resent their mini-me copy when and if the youngster starts getting more social attention than mommy.

-Not only does a toxic parent try to reclaim and re-do their youth by overwhelming a child with social cues that teach them to be social climbers, they invalidate the child’s core need to develop according to their own innate personality type.
+Not only does a toxic parent try to reclaim and re-do their youth by overwhelming a child with social cues that teach them to be social climbers, but they also invalidate the child’s core need to develop according to their own innate personality type.

 A little girl who is prettier than her mother might be forced to attend tap, ballet, gymnastics, ice skating lessons, model, and Cotillion.
 [All activities are intended to teach poise and aesthetic perfection — not to truly socialize children with regard to skills development.]
 One not as pretty may be forced to do the same thing only be subjected to a Somatic Narcissist’s angry ridicule.
 In both instances, the parent is merely reliving their past in the hopes that by raising the perfect child in their image that they will be able to somehow self-correct their own flaws and bad decisions.